spcweb/TermInA/docs/API.md

     });
   }

+  // Handles the custom command
-  // Gestisce il comando personalizzato async handleExample(args) {
+  async handleExample(args) {
     return `Hello from ${this.name}!
 Args: ${args.join(' ')}`;
   }

-  // Chiamato quando il plugin viene scaricato onUnload() {
+  // Called when the plugin is unloaded onUnload() {
     this.api.removeCommand('example');
     this.api.removeTheme('example-theme');